maim-lain/fourelements/book-1/slaveroute.md

-# Slave Route 100% Walkthrough - (Work in progress)
+# Slave Route 100% Walkthrough
 [*\~My list of walkthroughs and when they'll be updated\~*](https://www.patreon.com/maimlain)

 <br>